News Stories · Competitiveness

 However, while the US chip ban presents certain challenges and costs for China, it’s not likely to halt China’s AI aspirations entirely.

 “China has some buffers: US chipmakers like Nvidia have designed slower versions of their chips that comply with US regulations but are still very effective for AI tasks, such as natural language processing.
-Moreover, China has made significant investments in its own chip industry, yielding domestic alternatives like the Cambricon MLU270 and Huawei Ascend 910.
+Moreover, China has made significant investments in its chip industry, yielding domestic alternatives like the Cambricon MLU270 and Huawei Ascend 910.
 They also have access to other chip sources, like Taiwan’s TSMC and Samsung, which aren’t currently affected by the US ban.
 Lastly, China boasts a vast pool of data, software programmers, and applications.
 These resources could help them innovate and work around some hardware constraints,” Yu explained.

 The ranking assessed 68 major companies worldwide.
-It took an average score of companies’ performance across the seven areas of: financial fundamentals, investor expectations, business diversity, employee diversity/ESG, research and development, early innovation results, and cash and debt.
+It took an average score of companies’ performance across the seven areas of financial fundamentals, investor expectations, business diversity, employee diversity/ESG, research and development, early innovation results, and cash and debt.